emsifa/evo/docs/swagger-ui.md

 }
 ```

-Now if you refresh Swagger UI page, you will see that it shows our defined example value.
+Now if you refresh Swagger UI page, you will see your defined example values there.

 ### `Summary` Attribute